-Authors of the Old Testament portray Hebrews as the chosen people of their god, Yahweh.
-The people value Yahweh in the same way they value the War Lords who invented him – he is their savior, their protector – as long as they are obedient.
-War Lords are believed to have enabled a small but … Continue reading “The Challenge To Change Our Values”
+Authors of the Old Testament portray Hebrews as the chosen people of their God, Yahweh.
+The chosen people value Yahweh in the same way they value the War Lords who invented him – he is their savior, their protector – as long as they are obedient.
+How then do authors explain the defeat of those … Continue reading “The Challenge To Change Our Values”

 God as Father

 Yahweh is a deity within the religion of Militarism.
-He is the fictional War Lord deity invented by Hebrew warmakers.
+He is the fictional War Lord deity invented by Hebrew War Lords.
 Yahweh sanctifies Old Testament rulers who dominate over the people.
 Yahweh cannot be compared to the historical peacemaker Jesus of Nazareth in the Gospel.
 Attempts to connect the two, however, are sometimes made.
-One attempt … Continue reading “God as Father”
+One … Continue reading “God as Father”

 Sacred and Profane